Catalysing Gender Equity 2020 Conference – Change is a Verb

 I’m a physicist, so I’d probably call it ‘acceleration’.

 Acceleration requires a force.
-And we’re not talking about a one-off nudge.
-We need sustained force over time (in physics that’s called an impulse).
+And we’re not talking about a one- off nudge.
+We need sustained force over time to get where we’re going.
+In physics that’s called an impulse.

 [Don’t worry, there won’t be an exam at the end].

 What I’m trying to say is that guiding something big, like an organisation, in the direction we want it to go in, requires careful planning and patient execution.